Glendale Motorcycle Accident Attorneys

 Every year, thousands of motorcyclists are injured or killed on California roads.
 Often, automobile drivers claim that they didn’t see a motorcycle before colliding with it, but this is no excuse for careless or reckless driving behaviors.
 If you were injured in a motorcycle accident and you believe another driver or party was at fault, you may be able to recover financial compensation for your medical bills, lost wages, pain and suffering, and other damages.

 The Glendale auto accident attorneys at Aghabegian & Associates, PC are committed to protecting your rights, including your right to justice and a fair recovery.
-With over three decades of combined experience, we have successfully secured more than $100 million on behalf of our clients; our team is ready to fight for you.
+With over 40 years of combined experience, we have successfully secured $125 million on behalf of our clients; our team is ready to fight for you.

 Contact us online or by phone at (818) 507-4311 today for a free, confidential consultation.